deepshore/knowledge-chatbot/README.md

 ## motivation

-A proof of concept that creatubg chatbots with a custom knowledge base is simple.
+A proof of concept that creating chatbots with a custom knowledge base is simple.

 ## architecture